MicrosoftDocs/quantum-docs/articles/overview-azure-quantum.md

 ### The Azure Quantum website

-[Azure Quantum (quantum.microsoft.com)](https://quantum.microsoft.com) is a central resource for all things Azure Quantum.
-Explore blogs, conceptual articles and videos, run Q# code samples in the online code editor, or use the Quantum Copilot to dive deeper into your quantum questions.
-All that's required is a Microsoft (MSA) email account.
-For more information, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum)
+[Azure Quantum (quantum.microsoft.com)](https://quantum.microsoft.com/) is a central resource for exploring quantum computing.
+You can play with the Copilot in Azure Quantum, a quantum-focused chatbot that helps you write code and better understand concepts.
+You can also learn from experts and enthusiasts through blogs, articles and videos.
+And you can try out some Q# code samples in the online code editor, free of charge - all you need is a Microsoft (MSA) email account.
+To get started, see [Explore Azure Quantum](xref:microsoft.quantum.get-started.azure-quantum)

 ### The Azure portal